raspberrypilearning/321-make-mentor-guide/en/step_6.md

 --- /collapse ---

-**Tip:** If you create your own sprite in the Paint editor, **don't add eyes yet, because they need to be separate sprites.**

 --- /task ---

 Design projects include all the code snippets that creators will need.
-These are provided in **info cards**.
+These are provided in **Info cards**.
 The concepts in the provided code will be familiar from the preceding Explore projects.
 Creators will need to modify the code snippets for their project.

 Where possible we provide an example project with code that can be reused via the Scratch backpack or code that can be used through copy and paste.